Are District of Columbia Court Records Public?

 - The last known or assumed location of the person listed in the record.
 This includes cities, counties, and states.

-How Do the District of Columbia Courts Work?
+Types of Courts in the District of Columbia

 Judgment records in the District of Columbia describe the outcome of a criminal or civil case filed and adjudicated in a court of competent jurisdiction.
 The judgment record is physical proof of the court's adjudication, and it is a public record per the District of Columbia Freedom of Information Act.